 No. As dictated by a 2001 state law, the South Dakota Department of Health is responsible for furnishing the county auditors with a list of registered voters who have died each month.
 This information is used to update the state’s electronic voter-registration file, which was created by a different 2001 law.
 Absentee ballots are collected by county auditors and remain sealed until the election, so if an absentee voter dies prior to the election, then her ballot is never opened.

 The 2001 South Dakota law originally required this monthly list of deceased voters to be transferred to the county auditors by the 10th of the following month—which in this case could have occurred after the June 3 election.
 However, updates to the legislation passed in the wake of 2002’s Help America Vote Act now require more frequent electronic reporting.

+Because election law is governed by states, the rules vary widely when it comes to how this issue is handled.
+Had Steen lived in Florida, for example, her vote would have counted.
 In 2004, USA Today reported that California, Texas, Tennessee, Ohio, and West Virginia all allow for the counting of absentee ballots of deceased voters while many other states technically do not.
 Many states that prohibit these so-called “ghost votes,” however, lack the reporting system to quickly update voter rolls with recent deaths.
 That means it’s very unlikely that a recently deceased voter would have his or her absentee ballot nullified.